Independent reference. Not affiliated with ATD, SHRM, Brandon Hall, or any vendor. Last verified June 2026.

 What is the average training cost per employee in 2026?

-The ATD 2025 State of the Industry report (reporting 2024 data) puts US average direct learning expenditure at $1,054 per employee per year.
+The ATD 2026 State of the Industry report (released May 2026, reporting 2025 data) puts US average direct learning expenditure at $846 per employee per year, with 16.7 formal learning hours used.
 This covers content, facilitator, platform, and materials but excludes indirect cost.
-The prior 2024 SOIR (reporting 2023 data) reported $1,283 per employee, so spend is down slightly year over year while cost per hour used is up materially.
+Prior editions reported $1,254 per employee for 2024 and $1,283 for 2023, so per-employee spend fell sharply in 2025 while hours used rose; ATD's 340-organization sample makes year-over-year swings partly compositional.

 Do small companies spend more on training per employee than large companies?